Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 - `-o cracked`: Output file
 - `-O`: Enable optimized kernel (don't know what it actually does under the hood but hashcat suggested it so why not 😂)

-The last flag `--quiet` suppresses the verbose output, we're only here for the password:
+The last flag `--quiet` suppresses the verbose output, we're only here for the password!
 ```bash
 ┌──(㉿)
 └─$ cat cracked